basho-labs/little_riak_book/en/04-operators.md

 It's a web application for managing Riak clusters, watching, and drilling down into the details of your nodes to get a comprehensive view of the system.
 That's the idea, anyway.
 It's forever a work in progress, and it does not yet have parity with all of the command-line tools we've looked at.
-However, it's great to quick checkups and routing configuration changes.
+However, it's great for quick checkups and routing configuration changes.

-After [downloading](https://github.com/basho/riak_control) the project, is to alter some `app.config` settings, to both configure users, and to adhere to Control's security requirements (you're opening up your cluster to remote administration, so it's pretty important to get this right).
+Riak Control is shipped with Riak as of version 1.1, but turned off by default.
+You can enable it on one of your servers by editing `app.config` and restarting the node.

-The first thing is to enable SSL and HTTPS in the `riak_core` section we saw above.
+If you're going to turn it on in production, do so carefully: you're opening up your cluster to remote administration using a password that sadly must be stored in plain text in the configuration file.

-You can just uncomment these lines, set the `https` port to `8069`, and point the `certfile` and `keyfile` to your SSL certificate.
+The first step is to enable SSL and HTTPS in the `riak_core` section of `app.config`.
+You can just uncomment these lines, set the `https` port to a reasonable value like `8069`, and point the `certfile` and `keyfile` to your SSL certificate.
 If you have an intermediate authority, add the `cacertfile` too.

 ```bash
 %% Riak Core config